-Concourse Lake was officially dedicated as a Philadelphia Native Plant Park on June 9, 2012.
+Concourse Lake in West Fairmount Park was officially dedicated as a Philadelphia Native Plant Park on June 9, 2012.
 142 native trees of 24 various species and 503 shrubs of 24 different species have been planted at the 14-acre site surrounding Concourse Lake.
 Congratulations to all involved in making this Park a reality!

 Overview of the Concourse Lake Restoration Project